prometheus-operator/prometheus-operator/Documentation/rbac.md

 Alertmanager and Prometheus clusters are created using `statefulsets` therefore all changes to an Alertmanager or Prometheus object result in a change to the `statefulsets`, which means all actions must be permitted.

-Additionally as the Prometheus Operator takes care of generating configurations for Prometheus to run, it requires all actions on `configmaps`.
+Additionally as the Prometheus Operator generates configurations, it requires all actions on `configmaps` and `secrets`.

-When the Prometheus Operator performs version migrations from one version of Prometheus or Alertmanager to the other it needs to `list` `pods` running an old version and `delete` those.
+When the Prometheus Operator performs version migrations from one version of Prometheus or Alertmanager to the other, it needs to `list pods` running an old version and `delete` those.

 The Prometheus Operator reconciles `services` called `prometheus-operated` and `alertmanager-operated`, which are used as governing `Service`s for the `StatefulSet`s.
-To perform this reconciliation it needs to `get`, `create`, `update` and `delete` for `services`.
+To perform this reconciliation it needs the permission to `get`, `create`, `update` and `delete` these `services`.

-As the kubelet is currently not self-hosted, the Prometheus Operator has a feature to synchronize the IPs of the kubelets into an `Endpoints` object, which requires access to `list` and `watch` of `nodes` (kubelets) and `create` and `update` for `endpoints`.
+As the kubelet is currently not self-hosted, the Prometheus Operator has a feature to synchronize the IPs of the kubelets into an `Endpoints` object, which requires access to `list` and `watch` of `nodes` (kubelets) and `create` and `update` for the `endpoints` resource.

 ## Prometheus RBAC